+''' #!/usr/bin/env python Copyright (c) Twisted Matrix Laboratories.
+See LICENSE for details.
+Implement the realm for and run on port 8800 a PB service which allows both anonymous and username/password based access.
+Successful username/password-based login requests given an instance of MyPerspective with a name which matches the username with which they authenticated.
+Success anonymous login requests are given an instance of MyPerspective with the name "Anonymous". from sys import stdout from zope.interface import implementer from twisted.python.log import startLogging from twisted.cred.checkers import ANONYMOUS, AllowAnonymousAccess from twisted.cred.checkers import InMemoryUsernamePasswordDatabaseDontUse from twisted.cred.portal import IRealm, Portal from twisted.internet import reactor from twisted.spread.pb import Avatar, IPerspective, PBServerFactory class MyPerspective(Avatar): Trivial avatar exposing a single remote method for demonstrative purposes.
+All successful login attempts in this example will result in an avatar which is an instance of this class. @type name: C{str} @ivar name: The username which was used during login or C{"Anonymous"} if the login was anonymous (a real service might want to avoid the collision this introduces between anonoymous users and authenticated users named "Anonymous"). '''

 '''

-from zope.interface import implementer

-from twisted.python.log import startLogging

-from twisted.cred.checkers import ANONYMOUS, AllowAnonymousAccess

-from twisted.cred.checkers import InMemoryUsernamePasswordDatabaseDontUse

-from twisted.cred.portal import IRealm, Portal

-from twisted.internet import reactor

-from twisted.spread.pb import Avatar, IPerspective, PBServerFactory

-class MyPerspective (Avatar):

-Trivial avatar exposing a single remote method for demonstrative

-purposes.
-All successful login attempts in this example will result in

-an avatar which is an instance of this class.

-@type name: C{str}

-@ivar name: The username which was used during login or C{"Anonymous"}

-if the login was anonymous (a real service might want to avoid the

-collision this introduces between anonoymous users and authenticated

-users named "Anonymous").
+n n n

 def init(self, name):

 self.name = name

 def perspective_foo(self, arg):

 Print a simple message which gives the argument this method was

 called with and this avatar's name.

+print(

-print("I am %s. perspective_foo(%s) called on %s." % (
+"I am {}. perspective_foo({}) called on {}.".format(self.name, arg, self)

-self.name, arg, self))

 @implementer(IRealm)

-class MyRealm(object):
+class MyRealm:

 Trivial realm which supports anonymous and named users by creating

 avatars which are instances of MyPerspective for either.

 def requestAvatar(self, avatarId, mind, interfaces):

 if IPerspective not in interfaces:

 raise NotImplementedError("MyRealm only handles IPerspective")

 if avatarId is ANONYMOUS:

 avatarId = "Anonymous"

 return IPerspective, MyPerspective(avatarId), lambda: None

 def main():

 Create a PB server using MyRealm and run it on port 8800.

 startLogging(stdout)

+p = Portal(MyRealm())

+Here the username/password checker is registered.

+c1 = InMemoryUsernamePasswordDatabaseDontUse(user1="pass1", user2="pass2")

+p.registerChecker(c1)

+Here the anonymous checker is registered.

+c2 = AllowAnonymousAccess()

+p.registerChecker(c2)

+reactor.listenTCP(8800, PBServerFactory(p))

+reactor.run()

+if name == "main":

+main()

 '''